CloudSoda/sddl/testdata/README.md

 In case of `binary`, it contains a single raw binary file that can be used to test, by calling `ParseSecurityDescriptor()` function.

 In case of `dacl-and-sacl`, it contains two groups of files: 1) security descriptors as produced by windows API (both string and binary format), and 2) security descriptors as parsed by sddl under linux. **Note** that in the case of windows, the very original files are UTF-16LE encoded, so they were converted to UTF-8 LF in order to be used by sddl under linux

+In case of `powershell`, it contains a single file with the output of the powershell script `scripts/sddl.ps1`